Implicit State Estimation via Video Replanning: Benchmark Details of Simulator Tasks

 \subsection{Push Bar}

 The objective of this task is to push a bar towards the target.
 Physically, the bar is combined with a mass point and a mass-free bar.
-Therefore, if the robot does not push the bar exact at the center of mass, torque is imposed on the bar, resulting in the deflection of the bar.
+Therefore, if the robot does not push the bar exactly at the center of mass, torque is imposed on the bar, resulting in the rotation of the bar.

-The bar has a length of 0.4 meters.
-In the pretraining stage the video generation model, the distances between the center of mass and geometric center of the bar are shown in \Cref{tab:distance}.
+The bar has a length of 0.4 meters. \ICLRRevision{For ease of data collection, we discretize the center of mass position during pretraining.
+The data distribution of the center of mass on the bar is shown in \Cref{tab:distance}.
+During evaluation, the C.M is randomly sampled from $[-0.18, 0.18]$.}

 The visualization of this task is shown in \Cref{figs:push-bar-video}.